sebalaini/documentation/docs/various.md

 ## Bundlephobia

-find the cost of adding a npm package to your bundle using [bundlephobia](https://bundlephobia.com/)
+find the cost of adding a `npm` package to your bundle using [Bundlephobia](https://bundlephobia.com/)